acmoles/portfolio/portfolio/projects/toucan-research.md

 Add 3D animated characters, enhancements and storytelling to a child’s finished craft project.

 - Children found the concept very compelling{ .check }
-- We observed them using AR in creative ways we didnt foresee "Look I've got wings on my arm"{ .check }
+- They used AR in unforeseen, creative ways: "Look I've got wings on my arm"{ .check }
-- No support for AR in current web browsers{ .cross }
+- No support for AR in web browsers (2016){ .cross }
 { .check-list }

 </template>